Lesson 10

 - Consumer to Consumer: A Business model where the buyer and seller are both consumers.
 An example might be the trade that takes place on an auction site.

 - Bot: A bot is a software tool for digging through data.
 Sometimes referred to as an Agent.
 You give a bot directions and it brings back answers.
 Bots were used as early as the first Net newsgroups.
+There are different kinds of bots.
+For example, a service bot they might answer specific questions about a product or service.

 - Closed standard: Closed systems or standards are based on proprietary standards.
 They are usually unique to a single vendor and are not compatible with offerings from other vendors.
 The opposite of closed standards are open standards.